-What Is Tourette Syndrome?
+What Is Tourette’s Syndrome?

 Tourette syndrome (TS) is a neurological disorder known for its repetitive, stereotyped, involuntary movements and vocalizations referred to as tics.
 The disorder is named after Dr. Georges Gilles de la Tourette.
 This French neurologist was the 1st to describe this condition in an 85 yr old French woman.
-Tourette syndrome is usually first noticed between the ages of 3 and 9 yrs old.
+Tourette’s syndrome is usually first noticed between the ages of 3 and 9 yrs old.

-Symptoms Of Tourette Syndrome
+Symptoms Of Tourette Syndrome Include Uncontrollable Tics

-The main characteristic of a tourette syndrome patient is one with uncontrolled motor tics as well as involuntary vocalizations.
-These tourette syndrome tics are classified by the medical community as simple or complex.
-Simple tics are ones that use a small amount of muscle groups.
+The main characteristic of a tourette syndrome patient is one with uncontrolled vocal tics and motor tics.
+These movement disorder tics are classified by the medical community as simple or complex.
+Simple vocal tics and motor tics are ones that use a small amount of muscle groups.
 These include eye blinking, shoulder shrugging, and even facial grimacing.
-Simple vocalizations will include reptitive throat clearing and grunting sounds.
+Simple vocalizations will include repetitive throat clearing and grunting sounds.

 Physical experiences can also trigger or worsen tics.
 A good example is a neck tie might trigger a neck shrug due to the feeling of the tie around ones neck.
 Tics do not go away during sleep but are often significantly decreased.

 How Does The Dentist Help With Tourette Syndrome?

 These researchers developed a custom made oral splint similar to a teeth grinding oral appliance.
 The custom oral splint is applied over the molars in the back of the mouth.
 The splint helps to increase occlusal vertical dimension (opens mouth wider than natural).
 This opening of the jaws changes the alignment of the nose, lips, and chin.
 The study was published in the scientific journal Movement Disorders.

 The research while small (only 22 participants) may be significant.
-The team found that biting on the custom made oral appliance immediately improved both vocal and motor tics.
+The team found that biting on the custom made oral appliance immediately improved both vocal and motor tics (involuntary movements).
 For the children over 70% saw immediate improvement.
 For the adults, it was very similar (about 75%).
 The most fascinating part of this research was that the improvement stayed over the longer haul.

 Tourette syndrome patients have long been taught to use sensory tricks to control movements and vocalizations.
 These have included touching the face or chin when they feel the sensation coming on.

 Tourette Syndrome And Your Dentist Conclusion

 Those dealing with the effects of Tourette syndrome know first hand how devastating these tics can be to every day life.
 They have the ability to affect you socially and in business.
-A tourette syndrome patient could hopefully see new relief as these studies move further along.
-For now, your dentist may be able to help by experimenting with you and see what might work best to relieve the Tourette syndrome tics for you.
+A tourette syndrome dental appliance patient could hopefully alleviate involuntary movements as these studies move further along.
+For now, your dentist may be able to help by experimenting with you and see what might work best to relieve the uncontrollable tics Tourette’s syndrome causes.